shapeshed/shapeshed.com/content/posts/mac_browser_love_in.md

-{
-  "title": "Mac Browser Love-in",
-  "date": "2006-05-26T00:00:00+01:00",
++++
+date = "2006-05-26T00:00:00+01:00"
-  "description": "Although I love Firefox for Mac I can't deny that it is very slow compared to other browsers.
+description = "Although I love Firefox for Mac I can't deny that it is very slow compared to other browsers.
 After reading of the adventures of the Mac browser pimp Jon Hicks I decided to experiment a bit more in my browser usage.
 Where did I end up?
-Well in a multitude of places with multiple browsers open!", "tags": [
+Well in a multitude of places with multiple browsers open!" tags = ["Apple", "Browsers"] title = "Mac Browser Love-in"

-    "Apple",
-    "Browsers"
-  ]
-}
++++

 [Safari][1] is great but there are a number of things it doesn't do.
 Coupled with the fact that many plugins (including Flash) are not yet formally released for Universal Binary it isn't quite everything I want.
 I found [this page][2] on browser speeds for the mac which has some interesting results.
 [Camino][3] is not bad and [Opera][4] would seem to be the Daddy.